 - You need to use an appraiser approved by the FHA.

-- To qualify for only paying the 3.5% down payment, you are required to have a credit score of 580 or higher.
+- You are required to have a credit score of 580 or higher to qualify for only paying the 3.5% down payment.
 Those with lower credit scores may also be able to qualify under certain circumstances.
 Those with a credit score of 500 to 579, can still get an FHA loan as long as they can provide a 10% down payment.

 - You should be at least two years out of bankruptcy.
 You must also have re-established a good credit score.
 If the bankruptcy was caused by elements outside of your control and you have shown proper money management for over a year, there might be exceptions.